ORAL SURGERY : REFERRAL INTAKE + IMPLANT CONSULT SYSTEM

 A strong surgery coordinator can still become the single point of failure for consult capture, treatment-start follow-up, deposits, and calendar quality.

 Calls, web forms, referral traffic, financing questions, consult reminders, surgeon calendars, and warm-plan follow-up all land on the same few humans.
 That is not a discipline issue.
-It is an architecture issue.
+It is a system issue.

-This is why surgeons and owners still end up checking the funnel themselves.
+This is why surgeons and practice leaders still end up checking the funnel themselves.
 They know the practice looks too sophisticated to be leaking this much, but the front door and follow-up rhythm are still too manual to trust fully.

 The surgery coordinator is carrying too much live conversion pressure

-Surgeons or owners still check leads or treatment-start follow-up personally
+Surgeons or practice leaders still check leads or treatment-start follow-up personally

 The funnel looks busy, but booked-case consistency is still softer than it should be